netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-udp-ingress.md

 In a Kubernetes environment, an Ingress is an object that allows access to the Kubernetes services from outside the Kubernetes cluster.
 Standard Kubernetes Ingress resources assume that all the traffic is HTTP-based and does not cater to non-HTTP based protocols such as, TCP, TCP-SSL, and UDP.
 Hence, critical applications based on L7 protocols such as DNS, FTP, LDAP, and so on, cannot be exposed using standard Kubernetes Ingress.

+Please note that in addition to Ingress option, there is an alternate way to expose end user traffic to TCP applications, which is to use Kubernetes Service Type `LoadBalancer`.
+Please read more about how to use [Service Type LoadBalancer in Citrix ADC](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/type_loadbalancer.md)

 Citrix ingress controller enables you to load balance TCP or UDP based Ingress traffic.
 It provides the following [annotations](/docs/configure/annotations.md) that you can use in your Kubernetes Ingress resource definition and load balance the TCP or UDP based Ingress traffic:

 -  `ingress.citrix.com/insecure-service-type`: The annotation enables L4 load balancing with TCP, UDP, or ANY as protocol for Citrix ADC.